Occasionally, an unfaithful spouse or betrayed partner asks, “Should I contact a former affair partner?”

 Reasons for wanting to contact a former affair partner include:

 - Wanting to establish a boundary that you (the unfaithful spouse) don’t want further contact—provided you haven’t already made this clear to the affair partner.

 - Making a request of some kind, such as asking that the affair partner destroy digital photos or files, for example.

 - Wanting/needing information that only the affair partner can provide, such as potential exposure to an infectious disease.

 - Clarifying or sharing a significant piece of information, like a previously undisclosed pregnancy, or that you have exposed the affair partner to a sexually transmitted infection.

 Addicts who are serious and committed to their sobriety and recovery typically have no reason to contact a former affair partner, sex worker, or any other person who was part of their sexual acting out past.

-In fact, if there are multiple former partners, most addicts should take necessary steps to prevent future communication, including closing email accounts used to communicate with an affair partner, or getting a new cell phone number.
+In fact, if there are multiple former partners, most unfaithful spouses should take necessary steps to prevent future communication, including closing email accounts used to communicate with an affair partner, or getting a new cell phone number.
 At a minimum, a former affair partner’s phone number should be blocked to prevent receiving further communication from her/him.

-While it may be tempting for you—the partner—to want to contact a former affair partner to ask questions or make a request, I generally don’t recommend that either person in the couple relationship make contact with a former affair partner for the following reasons:
+While it may be tempting for you—the betrayed partner—to want to contact a former affair partner to ask questions or make a request, I generally don’t recommend that either person in the couple relationship make contact with a former affair partner for the following reasons: